WHPT - A History

 Paxson sold WHPT to Clear Channel in 1997, which sold it to Cox Radio two years later.
 Cox dumped the alternative format, switched it to classic rock, and branded it The New 102.5.
 In 2003, WHPT became 102-5 The Bone.

-Today (2009) the 100,000-watt station broadcasts from studios on 4th Street North in St. Petersburg.
-Its transmitter/tower site is located north of SR 70 in southeast Manatee County, near the northeastern corner of Sarasota County.
+Today (2015) the 100,000-watt station broadcasts from studios on 4th Street North in St. Petersburg.
+Its transmitter/tower site is located in southeast Manatee County near Myakka City.

-Some names in the history of 102.5 The Bone include Keith Lawless (VP/GM), Jay O’Connor (market manager), and on-air staffers Bubba the Love Sponge (Todd Clem, mornings), Slater (mid-days), Mike “Cowhead” Calta (afternoons), and Kelly (nights).
+Names in the history of classic rock 102.5 The Bone include Keith Lawless (VP/GM), Jay O’Connor (market manager), Michael “Shark” Sharkey (PD), Bubba the Love Sponge (Todd Clem, mornings), Slater (middays, then nights), Ledge (middays), Mike “Cowhead” Calta (afternoons), and Kelly (nights).

 (Please contact us if you have additional information to share about WHPT.)